 Well, yes and no. Several proposals mentioned in [P3227R0] indeed failed to gain traction.
-However, they proposed contract semantic properties as first class entities, whereas we propose them as building blocks of semantic aliases.
-Whereas we have decided for now to present semantic aliases as an optional addition to this paper, the fact is that having them as first class entities and precluding any other property combinations as non-standard (though free to experiment with outside the standard) would most likely solve the main stumbling block of previous proposals by limiting the number of standard semantic to the same number presented by the current [P2900R5] status quo.
+However, they proposed contract semantic properties as first class entities (which is also the main objection raised in [P3227R0]), whereas we propose them only as building blocks of contract semantics.
+Whereas we have decided for now to present semantic aliases (the code part of this proposal) as an optional addition, the fact is that having them as first class entities and precluding any other property combinations as non-standard (though free to experiment with outside the standard) would most likely solve the main stumbling block of previous proposals by limiting the number of standard semantics to the same number presented by the current [P2900R10] status quo, or any other future status quo.